GlebBatykov/theater/README.md

 At the moment, the scheduler is under development and it is planned to add to it, for example, the ability to transfer cancellation tokens to other actors (at the moment this is not possible), this will allow canceling scheduled tasks from other actors.

-An example of creating tasks using the scheduler, canceling scheduled tasks after 3 seconds using the cancellation token.
+An example of creating tasks using the scheduler, canceling scheduled tasks after 3 seconds using the cancellation token:

 ```dart
 // Create actor class